 Capitalizing on Opportunities

-1. Strategic and Goal-Oriented Vision
+1. Strategic, Goal-Oriented Vision

-A CRO needs to possess a strategic, goal-oriented, high-level vision that is notably different from the short-term vision possessed by other sales leaders.
-The Chief Revenue Officer’s strategic and goal-oriented vision will determine how effectively the CRO is able to manage partner- and channel- development.
+A CRO needs to possess a strategic, goal-oriented, high-level vision.
+This is notably different from the short-term vision possessed by other sales leaders.
+The CRO’s vision determines how effectively the CRO can manage partner- and channel- development.
 Furthermore, the CRO’s vision determines how effectively the CRO can evangelize the organization at events.
 The CRO’s vision determines whether they can effectively negotiate contracts and develop budgets that meet organizational goals.
 The Chief Revenue Officer’s vision must lead to strategies that bring in consumers, increase sales, and ultimately boost revenue.

 2. Extensive Marketing Experience

 In addition to possessing the knowledge of a sales leader, a CRO must also have extensive marketing experience.
 Your new Chief Revenue Officer must have broad experience in several marketing domains.
 These include programmatic advertising, native advertising, and cross-channel marketing.
 As a result, your new CRO should leverage the latest trends in marketing and advertising.
 This ability allows your CRO to effectively drive your organization’s revenue growth.

 For these reasons, extensive marketing experience is key to the success of a Chief Revenue Officer.
 When searching for your next CRO, look for an established track record containing three critical things.
 Firstly, your CRO should demonstrate a history of successfully managing sales teams.
 Secondly, your new CRO should demonstrate an established history of scaling revenues.
 Finally, your new CRO should demonstrate an established history of building lasting C-level relationships.
 These three things suggest the future success of your new CRO.